-An internship is a great way to gain a better understanding of a field that you are considering for your later career, whether at masters level or as a possible field of work.
-It allows you to probe the world beyond academia, an experience that is becoming ever more important, not only in post-academic careers, but also for an increasing number of master programs.
+An internship is a great way to gain a better understanding of a field that you are considering for your later career, whether at master's level or as a possible field of work.
+It allows you to probe the world beyond academia, an experience that is becoming ever more important, not only in post-academic careers, but also for an increasing number of master's programmes.

 Internships fit the curriculum plan best in the second or third year of study.
-Generally, students follow internships between semesters, since the employers or supervisors expect interns to be present full time.
+Generally, students follow internships between semesters, since the employers or supervisors often expect interns to be present full-time.
 Some internships can be carried out during the semester.
-The minimum duration is five weeks full time or 210 hours across the semester.
-An internship is registered as an academic core course at level 2, and does not count towards the major.
-It may count as 7.5 of the required 180 credits - i.e. one course load - for an undergraduate diploma.
-There are two types of internships.
+The minimum duration is five weeks full-time or 210 hours duringthe semester.

 UCHUMINT21 / UCSCIINT21 / UCSSCINT21

 |Focus on both work experience and academic depth.